 |Opening hours||7 days a week, 10:00-22:00|

 The diameter of the wheel itself is about 61 meters, and at the highest point it offers great view to the Prater Park and city of Vienna.
-It rotates very slow, so it is a great photo opportunity when on top.
+It rotates very slowly, so it is a great photo opportunity when on top.
 Take your place near the window to capture Prater and Vienna!

 At the entrance of the Ferris Wheel, there is a Panorama Museum, uniquely arranged wagons with historical representation of sense from the history in carefully crafted miniatures.
 Presentations are displaying 2000 years of city’s history, from ancient time to the more modern times.